VioleauPierre/Pro_cyclist_strava_data_analysis/README.md

 - Statistical Analysis: Utilizing statistical functions and methods to extract meaningful insights from the data.
 - Time Series Analysis: Handling and analyzing time-based data to uncover temporal trends and variations.
 - Optimization Techniques: Implementing optimization algorithms (e.g., least_squares and curve_fit) for curve fitting and other data-related optimizations.
-- Cycling and sports performance metrics : CP (Critical Power), W', FTP (Functional Threshold Power), TSS (Training Stress Score), and more.
+- Cycling and sports performance metrics : CP (Critical Power), W', FTP (Functional Threshold Power), TSS (Training Stress Score), and others.

 ## Table of Contents